Gene Siskel: Critical style

-Yet, Ebert also noted in a memoriam episode of Siskel and Ebert that when Siskel found a movie that he truly treasured, he embraced it as something special.
-Directly addressing his late colleague, Ebert said: "I know for sure that seeing a truly great movie made you so happy that you'd tell me a week later your spirits were still high."
-Some of Siskel's most treasured movies included My Dinner with Andre (1981), Shoah (1985), Fargo (1996), and the documentary Hoop Dreams (1994).

 Preferences

 Favorites

 One of Siskel's favorite films was Saturday Night Fever; he even bought the famous white disco suit that John Travolta wore in the film from a charity auction.
-Another all-time favorite was Dr. Strangelove.
+Another one of his all-time favorites were the Stanley Kubrick films Dr. Strangelove and 2001: A Space Odyssey.
 A favorite from childhood was Dumbo, which he often mentioned as the first film that had an influence on him.
+In addition, Siskel ranked Orson Welles' 1941 film Citizen Kane as among the greatest films of all time.
+Other notable favorites included My Dinner with Andre (1981), Shoah (1985), Fargo (1996), and the documentary Hoop Dreams (1994).

 Best films of the year

 Siskel compiled "best of the year" film lists from 1969 to 1998, which helped to provide an overview of his critical preferences.
 His top choices were: